Foam Back Vs Cork Back Vinyl Flooring

 What Is Cork Back Vinyl Floor?

+Cork-back vinyl floors, the same as the foam-back ones, are both under the vinyl category.
+However, they mainly differ in terms of the base material used.
 Cork-back vinyl floors, as the name implies, primarily use cork layering on their back/bottom side.
 In terms of durability, longevity, and comfort, most interior designers and homeowners believe that this vinyl option is far better than the foam-back vinyl floors.

 Cork-back vinyl flooring is composed of a vinyl-based top surface, thus it is a very durable and waterproof flooring material.
-The base material, which is the cork layering, greatly helps in providing a significant level of padding that enhances the flooring material’s comfort and noise-reducing properties.
+The base material, which is the cork layering, greatly helps in providing a significant level of padding that enhances the flooring materialโs comfort and noise-reducing properties.

+Moreover, since cork-back vinyl floors are moisture-resistant, they can be installed even in damp areas and become viable options for washrooms, laundry rooms, and those in need of waterproof kitchen flooring ideas.
 Plus, just like the foam-back version, cork-back vinyl floors are also available in a broad range of colors, styles, and patterns.
 Therefore, it would be very easy to find one that will complement your existing home decor.

 The edge of this vinyl flooring option against the foam-back version is its sustainability and eco-friendliness.
-As we know, cork is sourced from the cork oak tree’s bark, which implies that it is a renewable supply.
+As we know, cork is sourced from the cork oak treeโs bark, which implies that it is a renewable supply.
+If you are worried that trees are harmed during the production of cork, keep in mind that the harvesting procedure is harmless.
+The bark of a cork oak tree continuously grows.

 If you are a DIYer, whether an experienced or inexperienced one, there will be no problems installing cork-back vinyl floors as they can be easily glued or clicked together.
 A popular brand of cork backed vinyl is Nucore that Diane Heckler reviewed here.